A Babysitter's Guide to Monster Hunting: Plot

-Rhode Island teenager Kelly Ferguson is cruelly nicknamed "Monster Girl” as a high school freshman because a monster had attacked her when she was young.
+Rhode Island teenager Kelly Ferguson is cruelly nicknamed "Monster Girl" as a high school freshman because a monster had attacked her when she was young.
 Although planning to attend a senior's Halloween party that night, Kelly's mom has told her boss Ms. Zellman that Kelly can babysit her son Jacob so she can attend their office party.
 She gives her pages of information, of do's and don'ts.
 Once they're alone, Jacob tells Kelly about the monsters that plague him, showing her drawings of them.

-Kelly tells him that he'll stop dreaming of them in the future, like she did, then she checks for monsters under the bed and in the closet before handing him a little lights to ward off dark things.
+Kelly tells him that he'll stop dreaming of them in the future, like she did, then she checks for monsters under the bed and in the closet before handing him a little light to ward off dark things.
 A few minutes later she hurries back, only to find three small monsters abducting him.
-After an unsuccessful 911 call, Kelly meets Liz Lerue, who is part of a secret society of children-protecting babysitters, and she calls the small monsters who carried off Jacob "Toadies”.
+After an unsuccessful 911 call, Kelly meets Liz Lerue, who is part of a secret society of children-protecting babysitters, and she calls the small monsters who carried off Jacob "Toadies".
 They go on a mission to find Jacob, who has been kidnapped by the Boogeyman.

 Liz uses the infant she cares for to lure out the Toadies, after tracking them down.
 However, the shiny object she offers it for Jacob doesn't tempt it as it normally would.
 The Toadies deliver Jacob to the Boogeyman, who gleefully explains how he plans to collect an army of monsters, thanks to Jacob's ability to imagine a large variety of them.
 He sets up Jacob in a bed, hooks his head in a helmet designed to extract his nightmares, and tries to lull him to sleep.
 Meanwhile, after Liz returns the baby to her home, the girls go to Brown University to the Rhode Island Order of Babysitters headquarters.
 As the vice president, she tasks the trainees (SITs) with emptying the pouch of the Toadie they've captured and searching for Jacob.